-data type.
+The IEC operator is used for converting the REAL data type into the INT data type.
 CODESYS takes only the integer part of the number.

-operator in CoDeSys V2.3, and it is used automatically at this point when importing V2.3 projects.
+TRUNC_INT corresponds to the TRUNC operator in CoDeSys V2.3, and it is used automatically at this point when importing V2.3 projects.
 Note the

-change function of TRUNC
+change function of TRUNC.

-, then the result of this function is undefined.
+If CODESYS cannot represent the input value by a DINT or INT, then the result of this function is undefined.
 The behavior of such input values

 is platform-dependent.